 Double or even triple-glazed windows are one way to cut your household energy costs.
 They keep extreme heat and cold outdoors, maintain a comfortable temperature inside, and even prevent dangerous mould growth – a common problem in Australia’s humid climates.

-Are you keen to know more about double and triple-glazed windows and if they’re the right choice for your more sustainable home?
-Building eco-friendly homes are our passion and we would love to share the advantages and disadvantages.
+Are you keen to know more about double and triple glazed windows and if they’re the right choice for your more sustainable home?
+Building eco-friendly homes is our passion and we would love to share the advantages and disadvantages.

 As we mentioned above, Australia can be known for its’ humidity, and while we’re not against things getting a bit hot and steamy, this can cause some problems too.
 With humidity often comes condensation, and while condensation is generally just an annoyance, it does have the potential to cause severe mould problems for your home and therefore your health as well.
 Condensation occurs when the moist air inside your home is exposed to a cooler surface, such as a single glazed window.
 Double glazing reduces thermal conductivity, making your windows dry and warm.
 This means there’s no cold surface for the moist air to form condensation.
 And by reducing your condensation, you’re preventing mould from happening to begin with.